 These costs are far exacerbated when considering an English population alongside a genetically disparate population.
 For instance, the immigration of 10 000 Bantus would inflict a remarkable genetic loss of 10 854 English ‘child equivalents’.
 As demonstrated, the degree of a population’s genetic transformation hinges on the distance between the native population and the newcomer’s genetics.

 More generally, Dr. Salter’s analysis demonstrates precisely why in group preferences emerge across racial grounds, for ultimately, ethnocentrism is an expression of genetic interests.
 As adaptive behaviour “maintains or increases the frequency of one’s distinctive genes in the population,” it is therefore adaptive to cooperate, have affection for, and protect group members when common genetic interests are present.
-Because these behaviours are strengthening each party to a relationship and produce conditions of life that are better calibrated towards an identity, solidarity, survival, and the eventual replication of shared genetics, they are adaptive.
+Because these behaviours are strengthening each party to a relationship and producing conditions of life that are better calibrated towards an identity, solidarity, survival, additional resources and the eventual replication of shared genetics, they are adaptive.

 Additionally, when competition emerges between groups ethnocentrism prevails as the most survival-oriented strategy, hence making this practice unsurprisingly common.